 Do you need help quitting Ambien?
 Zinnia Health offers treatment options that work for you.
 Learn more about how to get started.

 Ambien is often prescribed for insomnia, but it may also be purchased illegally in the second-hand market.
 Whether you’re taking Ambien with a prescription or not, a physical dependence can develop over time.
 Dependence, combined with withdrawal symptoms, can put anyone on the path to misuse, creating an addiction that’s impossible to overcome on your own.

 Whether you’re using Ambien for insomnia or recreationally, you must reach out to a caring professional who can help you gradually taper off your dose while limiting withdrawal symptoms and helping you manage insomnia and other issues.
 Failing to enlist the help of a medical professional can put you at risk of overdose or severe withdrawal symptoms that lead to a medical emergency.

-At Zinnia Healing, we prioritize client comfort while helping them solve co-occurring disorders like insomnia and depression.
+At Zinnia Health, we prioritize client comfort while helping them solve co-occurring disorders like insomnia and depression.
 You’ll work with our staff to develop a customized plan that’s right for you while setting goals that will help you get on the path to a better lifestyle.
 With our team by your side, you’ll be confident knowing that you have all the support and resources necessary to transition off of Ambien and stay clean.

 Are you ready to take the next step?
 We offer a variety of recovery pathways in a safe, confidential, and nonjudgmental environment.
 The road to treatment begins with a free call.
 Dial (855) 430-9439 today to get started.